QuarkNerd/blog/rwilliams/_posts/2014-02-25-developing-large-scale-knockoutjs-applications.md

 This will work in all cases except when using the [noConflict map pattern](http://requirejs.org/docs/jquery.html#noconflictmap) to do a deep `noConflict` which will remove both `$` and `jQuery` from the `window` object.

 In [Knockout 3.1.0](https://github.com/knockout/knockout/releases/tag/v3.1.0beta) (currently in beta), the jQuery capturing is done when `ko.applyBindings` is called, rather than when the module defines itself.
-The above shim config will therefore no longer be necessary.
+The above shim config will therefore no longer be necessary, as long as jQuery is loaded before the bindings are applied.
 It also allows for a less than ideal solution for the deep `noConflict` map pattern, by doing an invalid `ko.applyBindings` to force a capture:

 {% highlight javascript %}
 // require-config.js